nobody511298/AGF/README.md

 #HOW TO USE#

+Open Pycharm or another IDE that uses Python

+Open the project in the IDE;
+Select Python 3.10 as the interpreter;
+Run "Main.py".

 Sign in in the login page.
 You can use 1 as User and also 1 as password.

 ![image](https://github.com/user-attachments/assets/476cb249-3e98-4486-b471-9a988809a87e)